Rates & Policies

 You are responsible for cancelling or changing your appointments.
 BridgeHope Family Therapy’s cancellation policy is as follows:

-• You must call with a minimum of 24-hours advance notice to cancel or move an appointment.
+• You must call, text, email, or leave a message for the clinician with a minimum of 24-hours advance notice to cancel or move an appointment.
 If you do not give more than a 24-hours advance, you are obligated to pay the full session fee.

-• Calls received after 5 PM or on a weekend will be received the morning of the following business day
+• Calls received after 5 PM or on a weekend or day where the clinician is not in the office will be received and addressed the following business day

 In compliance with the No Surprises Act, in effect January 1st, 2022, I am required to notify clients of their Federal rights and protections against surprise billing.